 of fee waiver eligibility and enrollment priority.

-In order for students to maintain BOG eligibility, students must meet both the Academic
+In order for students to maintain CCPG eligibility, students must meet both the Academic

 and Progress Standards listed above.

 - These standards do not apply to foster youth (24 years and younger).